annaritz/localized-pathlinker/README.md

 This work is currently under review.
 It is an extension of the method described in this paper:

-Ritz A, Poirel CL, Tegge AN, Sharp N, Simmons K, Powell A, Kale SD, Murali TM.
-Pathways on demand: automated reconstruction of human signaling networks.
-NPJ systems biology and applications.
-2016 Mar 3;2:16002.
-(ARCOMMENT: Format this citation and add publisher URL).
+Ritz A, Poirel CL, Tegge AN, Sharp N, Simmons K, Powell A, Kale SD, and Murali TM. <a href="http://www.nature.com/articles/npjsba20162">Pathways on Demand: Automated Reconstruction of Human Signaling Networks</a>, *npj Systems Biology and Applications*, 2016,2:16002.

 The protein localization information comes from this paper: